appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ## Using query

-This method allows you to update widget data in real-time based on changes in the data source.
+This method allows you to update widget data based on changes in the datasource.
 Follow these steps to bind data from a database or API query directly into your widget:

 <dd>

-*Example:* Suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using Mustache syntax `{{}}`.
+*Example:* suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using Mustache syntax, like `{{<query_name>.data}}`.

 1. You have a query called `fetchData` that retrieves data from a datasource, like: